History of the Washington Nationals: Montreal Expos

-2001 contraction
+2001 failed contraction

 In November 2001, Major League Baseball's owners voted 28–2 to contract the league by two teams—according to various sources, the Expos and the Minnesota Twins, both of which reportedly voted against contraction.

 Subsequently, the Boston Red Sox were sold to a partnership led by John W. Henry, owner of the Florida Marlins.

 In order to clear the way for Henry's group to assume ownership of the Red Sox, Henry sold the Marlins to Loria, and baseball purchased the Expos from Loria.

-However, as the Metropolitan Sports Facilities Commission, operator of the Metrodome, won an injunction requiring the Twins to play there in 2002, MLB was unable to revoke the Twins franchise, and so had to keep the Twins and Expos as part of the regular season schedule.
+However, as the Metropolitan Sports Facilities Commission, operator of the Metrodome, won an injunction requiring the Twins to play there in 2002, MLB was unable to disband only one team, and so had to keep the Twins and Expos as part of the regular season schedule.
 In the collective bargaining agreement signed with the Major League Baseball Players Association (MLBPA) in August 2002, contraction was prohibited until the end of the contract in 2006.